 Region: Tuscany.
 Province: Arezzo.
 Area code: 0575.
 Postal code: 52032.
 The address of the town hall is Piazza dei Tedaldi, 2 – 52032 Badia Tedalda (+39 0575714020).
 There is no tourist office.
 Badia does not have a railway station.

 What to see in Badia Tedalda

-The San Michele Arcangelo Church is built on the ruins of the old castle.
-Inside, a number of terracotta panels from the 16th century can be seen.
-Besides this church there are a number of sometimes very old churches to see in Badia.
+This San Michele Arcangelo Church was built on the ruins of the old castle.
+Inside you can see a number of terracotta panels from the 16th century.

 A brief history of Badia Tedalda